 What to Know about Tax Deductions for Business Travel

-Travel expenses must be ordinary and necessary.
-They can't be lavish, extravagant, or for personal purposes.
+- Travel expenses must be “ordinary and necessary.”
+This means they can't be lavish, extravagant, or for personal purposes

 Deductible travel expenses include: